argilla-io/argilla/docs/_source/getting_started/installation/server_configuration.md

 - `ARGILLA_METADATA_FIELDS_LIMIT`: Max number of fields in the metadata (Default: 50, max: 100).

 - `ARGILLA_METADATA_FIELD_LENGTH`: Max length supported for the string metadata fields.
-Values containing higher than this will be truncated (Default: 128).
+Higher values will be truncated.
+Abusing this may lead to Elastic performance issues (Default: 128).

 - `CORS_ORIGINS`: List of host patterns for CORS origin access.